 Roasted garlic just got easier with this air fryer recipe.
 In this post, I’ll share how to roast garlic in the air fryer + my favorite ways to use it.

-Serve roasted garlic as an appetizer with hot bread, pop it on a pizza with artichokes and olives, or swap out raw garlic in recipes for roasted instead.
+Serve it as an appetizer with hot bread, pop it on a pizza with artichokes and olives, or swap out raw garlic in recipes for roasted instead.

-The softened garlic cloves spread easily onto the bread, like butter in clove form.
-And while people get anxious about the potency of garlic, roasting garlic mellows it out.
+The softened cloves spread easily onto the bread, like butter.
+And while people get anxious about the potency of garlic, roasting mellows it out.
 It has all of the flavor and warmth without any of the sharpness.

-Now I roast garlic at home fairly often.
+Now I roast it at home fairly often.
 And with the help of this air fryer recipe, roasting garlic just got easier!

 How to use roasted garlic